 Why is that so?

 Okay, let’s first lay down the facts.
 People are incredibly diverse.
 And because of that, you should expect different talents from the employees you recruit into your organization.
 Some might be great with communication and collaboration, while others tend to lean towards precision, empathy, self-motivation, you name it.
-You’ll get to discover each individual’s skills with time.
+You’ll get to discover each individual’s skill with time.

 Now, the good thing about this is that you can strategically capitalize on the rich talent pool to progressively boost the company’s overall productivity.
 But, here’s the problem- it cannot be achieved overnight.
 Increased talent diversity only complicates things for you.